hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 Swamiji: It was not through his teachings that Buddhism came to such degradation, it was the fault of his followers.
 By becoming too philosophic they lost much of their breadth of heart.
-Then gradually the corruption known as Vâmâchâra (unrestrained mixing with women in the name of religion) crept in and ruined Buddhism.
+Then gradually the corruption known as Vāmāchāra (unrestrained mixing with women in the name of religion) crept in and ruined Buddhism.
 Such diabolical rites are not to be met with in any modern Tantra!
-One of the principal centres of Buddhism was Jagannâtha or Puri, and you have simply to go there and look at the abominable figures carved on the temple walls to be convinced of this.
-Puri has come under the sway of the Vaishnavas since the time of Râmânuja and Shri Chaitanya.
+One of the principal centres of Buddhism was Jagannātha or Puri, and you have simply to go there and look at the abominable figures carved on the temple walls to be convinced of this.
+Puri has come under the sway of the Vaishnavas since the time of Rāmānuja and Shri Chaitanya.
 Through the influence of great personages like these the place now wears an altogether different aspect.